cockpit-project/cockpit/doc/protocol.md

 For credential cache authorization, the following fields are defined:

- * "credential": Empty or one of the following: "password"
+ * "credential": Empty or "password"

 When set to "password" then a "password" field should also be present which represents a new password to cache, which replaces any current